Southern Cantata, op.102 (satb choir with soloists and chamber ensemble)

 Southern Cantata is a four movement work commissioned by St John's Southbank, Melbourne to a new text by Katherine Firth.
 The work is scored for choir, soloists and early music orchestra although it may also be performed on modern instruments.
 The work was commissioned to celebrate St John's period performances of the cantatas of J S Bach.

-Instrumentation: SATB choir, solo soprano, solo tenor, natural trumpet in C and D, timpani, theorbo, harpsichord, chamber organ, 6 violins, 2 violas, 2 cellos, double bass.
+Instrumentation: SATB choir, solo soprano, solo tenor, natural trumpet in C and D (or trumpet in B flat or A), timpani, theorbo (or harp), harpsichord, chamber organ, 6 violins, 2 violas, 2 cellos, double bass.

 Duration: 26 min.